Path Checking for MTL and TPTL over Data Words: Upper Complexity Bounds

 \section{Upper Complexity Bounds}

-In this section we prove the upper complexity bounds for the path checking problems.
-We have to distinguish between (i) unary or binary encoded data words, and (ii) finite and infinite data words.
+In this section we prove the upper complexity bounds for the path-checking problems.
+We distinguish between (i) unary or binary encoded data words, and (ii) finite and infinite data words.